docb/dbRackSequencer/README.md

 This seems to be a bit complicated, but there are some editing features which make life easy:

-- connect a midi keyboard and the  V/Oct of the MIDI CV Module to the Rec CV input and the Retrigger output to the Rec trg input.
+- connect a midi keyboard and the  V/Oct of the MIDI CV Module to the Rec CV input and the Retrigger output to the Rec Trg input.
 On pressing a note on the keyboard the corresponding ascii char will be inserted so that the cell will output the same note if the level is set to 1/12.
 - If the cursor is on a cell then the Keys PageUp and PageDown will increase/decrease the current character